greltel/ABAP-Cloud-Logger/README.md

 * Based on [CL_BALI_LOG](https://help.sap.com/docs/btp/sap-business-technology-platform/cl-bali-log-interface-if-bali-log) which is released for Cloud Development (could also use XCO_CP_BAL)
 * Based on Multiton Design Pattern for efficient management of log instances
 * Unit Tested
+* Fluent Interface and method chaining
+* Separate logging from viewing using the Strategy Pattern

 ## Changelog

+### [1.5.0] - 2026-01-23
+#### Added
+ * Added "Sticky Tags" that are automatically appended to all subsequent messages within the instance context.
+Use set_context and clear_context methods

 ### [1.4.0] - 2026-01-18
 #### Added